pixashot/docs/example-use-cases.md

+---
+excerpt: "Practical examples and use cases for Pixashot, including e-commerce product captures, social media previews, web archiving, and automated testing."
+published_at: true
+---

 # Examples and Use Cases

 Pixashot is a versatile tool that can be applied to various scenarios across different industries.
 This section explores some common use cases and provides examples of how Pixashot can be implemented to solve specific challenges.